 No, this isn’t a blog about The New Christy Minstrels, that very popular folk-singing group of the sixties and their hit song “Green Green.”
 It just seemed like a nice title for my subject this week.

 I had a hard time getting off high center to write this blog.
 I thought, “Organic farming in Jordan isn’t fireworks-going-off exciting.
 Who will be interested in this subject?
 I’m not all that fascinated myself.”

 That was before I began my research.

 As it progressed, I was drawn into the wonderful green world of organic farming and permaculture in the Kingdom of Jordan.
-I hope by the end of this blog post, you will become much more captivated by the subject, especially because it is a way not only to provide better quality food, but to preserve and enhance the soil.
+I hope by the end of this blog post, you will have become much more captivated by the subject, especially because it is a way not only to provide better quality food, but to preserve and enhance the soil.
 It is also helping to bring the Jordanian people out of poverty and unemployment.